Frequently Asked Questions

 The Sandia Workshops business model is called evergreen (we compare it to other models at the end of this page).
 We partner with leading instructors to produce prerecorded video lessons.
 These are tightly edited (we spend time so we don’t waste your time!), and are professionally edited with music and animated graphics.

 As soon as the editing process is complete, the class is available for purchase.
 You can sign up at any time.
 If the class is part of a series, each class is sold separately so you can choose the level you need.
-Once you purchase the class (more on that below), you can watch it immediately, as many times as you like, for as long as you like – you have lifetime access.
+Once you purchase the class (more on that below), you can watch it immediately.

 Can I see a sample lesson or preview the curriculum?